looran/synoadm/README.md

    SSH=ssh
 ```

+### Note when upgrading your Synology device

-**WARNING: when upgrading your Synology device using set_htaccess, you have to disable the htaccess and re-enable it afterwards.**
+If you are using `synoadm set_htaccess`, before upgrading your Synology device you have to disable the htaccess and re-enable it afterwards.

 Disabling htaccess can be done before or after reboot with the following command:
 ```